 Coverage, units and classifications

 Structural business statistics describe the business economy through the observation of units engaged in an economic activity; the unit in structural business statistics is generally the enterprise.
 An enterprise carries out one or more activities, at one or more locations, and it may comprise one or more legal units.
-Enterprises that are active in more than one economic activity (plus the value added and turnover they generate, the people they employ, and so on) are classified under the NACE heading according to their principal activity.
-This is normally the one which generates the largest amount of value added.
+Enterprises that are active in more than one economic activity (plus the value added and turnover they generate, the people they employ, and so on) are classified under the NACE heading corresponding to their principal activity; this is normally the one which generates the largest amount of value added.

 NACE Rev. 2 was adopted at the end of 2006, and implemented in structural business statistics from the 2008 reference year.
-This allows a broader and more detailed collection of information to be compiled on services, while also updating the classification to identify new areas of activity better.
+This allows a broader and more detailed collection of information to be compiled on services, while also updating the classification to identify better new areas of activity.